kvakirsanov/wb-mio-v1-change-wbio-speed/README.md

 Failing to match the correct speed leads to  **No communication** with attached WBIO modules.

 Hence, the **problem** is:
-1. The WB-MIO-E v1 speed defaults to 9600 but may need to be changed to a higher or lower baud rate (e.g., 115200).
+1. The WB-MIO-E v1 WBIO bus speed defaults to 9600 but may need to be changed to a higher or lower baud rate (e.g., 115200).
 2. The only way to do this is by **writing** to Modbus registers (e.g., register 110 for speed).
 3. Some firmware revisions apply speed changes **only** after writing `1` to the reboot register (120).